sakshii1411/neuralbase-final/README.md

 ┌─────────────────────────────────────────────────────────────┐
 │                        Browser (SPA)                        │
 │   Dashboard │ Ask AI │ Documents │ Knowledge Graph │ Wiki   │
+│              Vanilla JS · HTML5 · CSS3                      │
 └──────────────────────────┬──────────────────────────────────┘
-                           │ REST / WebSocket
+                           │ REST API (18 routes)
 ┌──────────────────────────▼──────────────────────────────────┐
-│                     Python Backend                          │
+│                  Node.js + Express Backend                  │
 │                                                             │
 │  ┌─────────────┐   ┌──────────────┐   ┌─────────────────┐  │
 │  │  Ingestion  │   │  RAG Engine  │   │  Graph Builder  │  │
 │  │  Pipeline   │──▶│  (Retrieve + │   │  (Concept       │  │
-│  │  chunk/     │   │   Generate)  │   │   Extraction)   │  │
+│  │  chunk /    │   │   Generate)  │   │   Extraction)   │  │
-│  │  embed/     │   └──────┬───────┘   └────────┬────────┘  │
+│  │  embed /    │   └──────┬───────┘   └────────┬────────┘  │
 │  │  index      │          │                    │            │
 │  └─────────────┘   ┌──────▼───────┐   ┌────────▼────────┐  │
-│                    │  NVIDIA NIM  │   │  Vector Store   │  │
+│                    │  NVIDIA NIM  │   │  JSON Vector    │  │
-│                    │  (LLM API)   │   │  (Embeddings)   │  │
+│                    │  (LLM API)   │   │  Store + BM25   │  │
 │                    └──────────────┘   └─────────────────┘  │
 └─────────────────────────────────────────────────────────────┘
 ```

 **RAG Pipeline — step by step:**

-1. **Ingest** — Uploaded documents are parsed, split into overlapping chunks, and embedded via a sentence embedding model.
+1. **Ingest** — Uploaded documents are parsed with `pdf-parse`, split into 500-word overlapping chunks (50-word sliding window), and embedded using the local `Xenova/all-MiniLM-L6-v2` model via `@xenova/transformers`.
-2. **Index** — Chunk embeddings are stored in a vector index for fast similarity lookup.
+2. **Index** — Chunk embeddings are stored in a local JSON file (`data/vectors.json`) via a custom `VectorStore` class with cosine similarity search.
+If embeddings are unavailable, BM25 keyword scoring activates automatically.
-3. **Retrieve** — At query time, the user's question is embedded and the top-K most similar chunks are retrieved.
+3. **Retrieve** — At query time, the user's question is embedded and the top-K most similar chunks are retrieved by cosine similarity (or BM25 fallback).
-4. **Generate** — Retrieved chunks + the question are sent to NVIDIA NIM; the LLM synthesises a grounded answer.
+4. **Generate** — Retrieved chunks + the question are sent to NVIDIA NIM via a plain HTTP request; the LLM synthesises a grounded answer with follow-up suggestions.
-5. **Graph** — A separate AI pass extracts named concepts and their relationships, stored as a graph and rendered in the browser.
+5. **Graph** — A separate NVIDIA NIM call extracts named concepts and relationships from indexed documents, stored in memory and rendered as a force-directed canvas graph.

 ---